ironhack-labs/unit-testing-guided-example/README.md

 You can inspect and compare the other `*.spec.js` files to understand how _suites_, _tests_ and _assertions_ are made with [Jest](https://jestjs.io/).

 You're given a `multiply` function inside of the `calculate.js` file.
-It is already complete, and requires no work from you side.
+It is already complete and requires no work from your side.

 However, there are no unit tests for this function as of yet.

 Create a file named `multiply.spec.js`.
-In this file you'll create unit tests for the `multiply` function.
+In this file, you'll create unit tests for the `multiply` function.

 At the top of `multiply.spec.js`, you should import the `multiply` function that is exported by `calculator.js`.
 You can simply copy and paste the following line.